dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 | URL     | http://PROMETHEUS_IP:PORT | The IP/PORT of your running Prometheus instance |
 | Access  | Proxy                     |                                                 |

-## Building Karavi Metrics for PowerFlex (Linux Only)
+## Building the Service (Linux Only)

-If you wish to clone and build karavi-metrics-powerflex, a Linux host is required with the following installed:
+If you wish to clone and build the metrics service, a Linux host is required with the following installed:

 | Component       | Version   | Additional Information                                                                                                                     |
 | --------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------ |